E. M. Valk-Heijnsdijk: Vegetarianism

 The Dutch Vegetarian Association was founded in 1894.
-Marie Jungius, an active member, feminist, socialist, and trade unionist, advocated for a more just society for both humans and animals.
-She considered vegetarianism a key component of this ethical vision.
+Marie Jungius, a member of the association, proposed a vegetarian restaurant run by women.

-Jungius proposed the establishment of a women-run vegetarian restaurant.
-Van der Molen-Heijnsdijk, who had experience working at the Pomona vegetarian restaurant in Leipzig, was chosen to manage the project.
-After marrying Michiel Valk in 1901, adopting the surname Valk-Heijnsdijk, the couple opened a vegetarian restaurant in The Hague, also named Pomona.
-The original Pomona restaurant, founded in 1899, was followed by a new location in 1912, which was later converted into the Parkhotel Den Haag in 1949.
+Valk-Heijnsdijk, who had worked at the Pomona vegetarian restaurant in Leipzig, was chosen to manage the project.
+After marrying Michiel Valk in 1901, she used the surname Valk-Heijnsdijk.
+The couple opened a vegetarian restaurant in The Hague, also named Pomona.
+The first Pomona restaurant opened in 1899.
+A later location opened in 1912 and was converted into the Parkhotel Den Haag in 1949.

-Valk-Heijnsdijk authored several cookbooks for the Dutch Vegetarian Association.
-Her works included De Vegetarische Keuken ("The Vegetarian's Kitchen"; first published in 1896, with multiple editions), Stuivers kookboek ("Penny Cookbook"; 1898), and Drie-stuivers kookboek ("Three-Penny Cookbook"; 1919).
-These publications are recognized as the earliest vegetarian cookbooks produced in the Netherlands.
-De Vegetarische Keuken is still in print.
+Valk-Heijnsdijk wrote several cookbooks for the Dutch Vegetarian Association.
+They included De Vegetarische Keuken (first published in 1896), Stuivers kookboek (1898), and Drie-stuivers kookboek (1919).
+Charlotte Kleyn describes these as the first vegetarian cookbooks published in the Netherlands.
+De Vegetarische Keuken remains in print.

 Death and legacy

 Valk-Heijnsdijk died on 7 March 1945 in Voorburg.

-In July 2024, a bridge in The Hague was named the Valk-Heijnsdijk Bridge in recognition of Valk-Heijnsdijk's role in the history of vegetarianism in the Netherlands.
+In July 2024, a bridge in The Hague was named the Valk-Heijnsdijk Bridge.
 The naming followed a proposal by residents and the Party for the Animals.
-The bridge is located in a neighborhood where streets are named after female writers and feminists, and the initiative forms part of a broader municipal effort to increase the representation of women in public spaces.
+The bridge is in a neighbourhood where streets are named after female writers and feminists.
+The municipality said the naming was part of its work to increase the representation of women in public spaces.